-US STOCKS-S&P, Dow hurt by Energy, banks; biotech boosts Nasdaq
+US STOCKS-S&P, Dow hurt by energy, banks; biotech boosts Nasdaq

 By Sinead Carew

-NEW YORK, June 21 The S&P 500 and Dow were weighed down by energy and bank stocks on Wednesday while healthcare and technology stocks helped lift the Nasdaq Composite index.
+NEW YORK, June 21 The S&P 500 and Dow stock indexes were weighed down by falling energy shares as oil prices fell on Wednesday and added to investor concerns about low inflation, while healthcare and technology stocks helped lift the Nasdaq Composite index.

-Energy stocks tumbled after oil prices reversed course during the morning session and U.S. crude touched its lowest point since August despite larger-than-expected declines in inventories.
+Energy was the weakest S&P sector with a 1.6 percent decline after oil prices reversed course during the morning session and U.S. crude touched its lowest point since August despite larger-than-expected declines in inventories.

+Continued weakness in oil futures added to investor worries about inflation and as a result hurt cyclicals such as banks and industrials, according to Chris Zaccarelli, Chief Investment Officer at Cornerstone Financial Partners in Huntersville, North Carolina.

+"Because people are seeing oil lower as another harbinger of lower inflation, a lot of other cyclicals (besides energy stocks) aren't doing well," said Zaccarelli.

+In general equity investors are biding their time ahead of quarterly results, which are expected to be good.

-"We had a great quarterly earnings report.
-Early signs are good for the second quarter," said McMillan.
-"We're just continuing to bounce around here until second quarter earnings come out."
+"We're just continuing to bounce around here until second quarter earnings come out," said McMillan.

-The S&P energy index was the S&P's weakest sector with a 1.5 percent decline.
-It has fallen more than 15 percent this year compared with a 8.8 percent rise for the S&P 500.
+The energy index has fallen 14.9 percent so far this year compared with an 8.9 percent rise for the S&P 500.
 Oil futures have fallen about 21 percent so far this year.

-The four-company telecommunications sector was the second weakest with a 1 percent drop, with CenturyLink and AT&T Inc leading the percentage decliners there.
+The four-company telecommunications sector was the second weakest with a 1.2 percent drop, with AT&T Inc leading the percentage declines.

-Bank stocks fell 7 percent, on track for their second consecutive decline on concerns about interest rate margins due to a flattening yield curve.

-The Nasdaq biotechnology index was up 3.7 percent, on track for its biggest one-day gain since the day after Trump's Nov.
+The Nasdaq biotechnology index was up 4.1 percent, on track for its biggest one-day gain since the day after Trump's Nov.
 8 election.
-Its biggest positive drivers were Celgene , Regeneron and Biogen, which all rose more than 4 percent.
+Its biggest boosts were Celgene, and Regeneron which both rose more than 5 percent and Biogen, which rose 4.7 percent.

-The move follows Friday's Politico report about an "industry-friendly" drug-price remedy from Trump and a Tuesday New York Times story suggesting he would ease regulation for drug firms, implying a softer stance than expected.

-"Whenever you see that kind of headline, that's got to act as a signal to investors that maybe at the margin the situation is a little better than you thought," said McMillan.
+Republicans were due to release details of a bill aimed at overhauling U.S. healthcare law on Thursday and a vote could come as soon as next week, several senators told Reuters.
+Republicans worked behind closed doors for weeks on the bill.
+If it passes, some investors see it as a positive sign for Trump's pro-business agenda

 * Unarmed drones would help watch Chinese navy (Adds details from White House briefing)